HarryVid/Coding_Assistant_Prototype/README.md

 The project is designed to meet the following key requirements:

-- Generate code snippets in Python, Javascript, and Ruby.
+- Generate code snippets in Python and Javascript.
 It also has other programming language support if needed.
 - Supports feedback and improvement of generated code snippets.
 - Provide functionality for generating and improving test cases.
 - Enable running tests and improving code based on test results.